Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 ## **Channels**

 Channels are a Go data structure that can both receive and send values.
 These operations, along with their details, allow communication between different processes.

+### **Always make channels**

+Notice how we have to use make when creating a channel; rather than say var ch chan struct{}.
+When you use var the variable will be initialised with the "zero" value of the type.
+So for string it is "", int it is 0, etc.

+For channels the zero value is nil and if you try and send to it with <- it will block forever because you cannot send to nil channels

 ## **Optimizations**